magdesign/PocketVJ-CP-v3/ROADMAP.md

 ### OS for PVJ 3.8: <br />
 - switch to alpinelinux: https://wiki.alpinelinux.org/wiki/Raspberry_Pi<br />

-### PVJ 4k: <br />
-- PocketVJ 4k will have a resolution of 4k and fully syncable and remote controllable mapper.
-Release date around March 2019.

 ### Manual .pdf: <br />

-- update manual for CP2.0.x release, new screenshots, half way done...I hate office programs <br />
-- shortcuts for mapping mode with keyboard <br />
-- more description for tcpsclient, with example using syphoner to capture software <br />
-- correct errors concerning timer.txt (possible to seperate with commas? ) <br />
-- Add scheduler commands <br />
 - Something about GPIO, where is the script and how to connect buttons <br />
-- how to use OSC <br />

 ### Tutorials (Pocketvj.com/Vimeo): <br />